eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- MLIR
 	- GLOW
 	- XLA
++ Design and implement a set of compiler tools to translate from ML-oriented domain-specific languages (TensorFlow, Caffe, Theano) to proprietary binary format
 + Working on the IPU architecture compiler.
 Understanding code generation & optimization of C / C++ code to the instruction set of the machine.
 The architecture compiler and its ability to target the IPU for maximum performance and flexibility, is a fundamental component of the Poplar framework.
++ skill set:
+	- Software Engineer, Programming Languages
+	- Lamini AI is at the forefront of bringing LLMs to production.
+We are on a mission to help every company unlock the power of generative AI, by putting their own data to work.
+Our team is made up of highly experienced ML engineers and tech industry veterans and we’re backed by leading computing and technology companies.
+	- We are currently looking for exceptionally talented Software Engineers to join our small team.
+	- You will be responsible for developing and designing DSLs (Domain Specific Languages) for LLMs.
+	- You will build the language software development toolkits (SDKs) that allow external developers to access Lamini AI System from all supported languages.
+	- You will own the component of the generated software runtime (backend, frontend) as well as code generators.
+	- Bachelor’s degree in Computer Science, Electrical Engineering, or related field.
+	- Passion for programming languages.
+	- Proficiency in Python
+	- Enjoy learning language internals and advanced language features.
+	- Strong competency in object-oriented programming, data structures, and algorithms.
+	- Enjoy working with abstract concepts and finding elegant, rigorous solutions to complex problems.
+	- Understanding of software development principles and design patterns.
+	- Understanding of software development lifecycle, tools, and standard methodologies.
+	- Excellent communication and collaboration skills.
+	- Intellectually curious and open to challenges.
+	- Thrive in a fast-paced, dynamic environment, and value end-to-end ownership of projects.
+	- Experience creating Domain-Specific Languages.
+	- Experience with end-to-end development of Python packages.
+	- Understand how compilers work, e.g. AST, IR, optimizations, code generation
 + skill set:
 	- We’re looking for an experienced Compiler Architect to help drive compiler improvements and hardware requirements.
 	- Analyze deep learning networks and develop compiler optimization algorithms for our hardware